gmiwoj/Windows-Display-Orientation-Script/README.md

 Powershell script to flip screen orientation horizontal / vertical quick and easy with command or shortcut icon.
 Because switching between vertical and horizontal using Display settings on windows takes too many clicks.

-Works with multiple monitors, rotates both ways.
+Works with multiple monitors and all display orientation modes (landscape, landscape inverted, portrait, portrait inverted).